Battle of Dhu al-Qassah: Battle

-First Confrontation
+First confrontation

 According to Agha Ali Ibrahim Akram

-Abu Bakr As-Siddiq was informed of this movement and immediately began organizing the defense of Medina.
+Abu Bakr was informed of the rebels' movement and immediately began organizing the defense of Medina.
 The Caliph gathered a fighting force from the remaining men.
-Ali ibn Abi Talib, Zubayr ibn al-Awwam, Talha ibn Ubayd Allah, and Abdullah ibn Masud^{,}, each commanded a part of this new army.
+Ali ibn Abi Talib, Zubayr ibn al-Awwam, Talha ibn Ubayd Allah, and Abd Allah ibn Masud each commanded a part of this new army.

 For three days, nothing happened.
 The apostates, uncertain of where to start, took no action.

-Abu Bakr As-Siddiq then decided, on his order, to have the Muslims leave Medina to launch a swift attack on the apostates' forward camp.
+Abu Bakr then decided, on his order, to have the Muslims leave Medina to launch a swift attack on the apostates' forward camp.
 This successful offensive pushed the apostates back to Dhu Husa.

-Informed of this success, Abu Bakr As-Siddiq ordered the Muslims to stay in place and await further instructions.
+Informed of this success, Abu Bakr ordered the Muslims to stay in place and await further instructions.

 According to Muhammad ibn Jarir al-Tabari

 Less than three days later, the apostate forces launched a nighttime attack on Medina, leaving half of their men at Dhu Husa as a reserve.
 The attacking cavalry reached the mountain passes during the night, where fighters were already positioned.
-Scouts on foot preceded them, alerting the defenders and sending a message to Abu Bakr As-Siddiq.
+Scouts on foot preceded them, alerting the defenders and sending a message to Caliph Abu Bakr.

-Abu Bakr As-Siddiq ordered them to hold their positions, which they did, while the caliph led the inhabitants from the mosque, mounted on their pack camels.
+Abu Bakr ordered them to hold their positions, which they did, while the caliph led the inhabitants from the mosque, mounted on their pack camels.
 Faced with this response, the apostates lost their resolve and turned back.

 According to Tamir Abu Suood Muhammad

 In his work Biographies of the Rightly Guided Caliphs, Tamir Abu Suood Muhammad relates that after three days, the apostate rebels began to move actively within the Dhu Husa camp.
 Muslim scouts reported that the apostates were planning to attack Medina that night.
-Abu Bakr As-Siddiq gathered all the adult Muslim men in the mosque.
+Caliph Abu Bakr gathered all the adult Muslim men in the mosque.
 After the Isha prayer, these men were divided into groups to guard the various neighborhoods of the city.
-Leading a contingent, Abu Bakr As-Siddiq took position at a strategic point facing Dhu Husa, where the attack was expected to occur.
+Leading a contingent, Abu Bakr took position at a strategic point facing Dhu Husa, where the attack was expected to occur.

 The apostates launched the attack at midnight, hoping to take the city by surprise.
 Convinced that there was no fighting force in Medina, they expected to meet no resistance and anticipated an easy victory.
-As the apostate forces advanced in the darkness of the night, Abu Bakr As-Siddiq's contingent fell upon them, taking them by surprise.
+As the apostate forces advanced in the darkness of the night, Abu Bakr's contingent fell upon them, taking them by surprise.
 Many apostate rebels were killed in the battle, while the others fled in total confusion back to Dhu Husa, where the Muslims pursued them.